Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: Riemannian 4-manifolds and structures on 7-manifolds

 Equations $\dx\phi=0$ and $\dx*_\phi\phi=0$, respectively, are those of a \textit{calibrated} and \textit{cocalibrated} $\gdois$ structure.
-As we said above having both conditions is the same as $\na\phi=0$.
+As said above, having both conditions is the same as $\na\phi=0$.
 Like many authors we also reserve the name $\gdois$-\textit{manifold} for the parallel case.
 If $\dx\phi=\tau_0\,\psi$ with $\tau_0\neq0$ a constant, then we have a \textit{pure type} $W_0$ or \textit{nearly parallel} structure, cf. \cite{Agri1}.
 For each $i$, the structures are called of \textit{pure type} $W_i$ if the only non-zero component is $\tau_i$.
 Pure type $W_1$ is the same as locally conformally parallel, since $\tau_1$ must be closed, i.e. locally exact.

-\section{The Bryant-Salamon $\gdois$-manifolds}
+\section{The Bryant-Salamon {$\gdois$} manifolds}

-\subsection{Structure equations for $X_+$ and $X_-$}
+\subsection{Structure equations for {$X_+$} and {$X_-$}}

-This section is based on \cite{Sal3,Sal4,BrySal}.
-We give a new description of their equations.
+This section is based on the famous construction of $\gdois$ structures found in \cite{Sal3,Sal4,BrySal}.
+We give a new description of their fundamental equations and, moreover, we find the respective torsion forms, in Theorem \ref{torsionformsofX_pm} below.

-The manifolds $X_\pm=\Lambda_\pm^2T^*M=P_\pm\times_{\SO(3)}\R^3$, where the representation is the canonical, are natural vector bundles associated to a given oriented Riemannian 4-manifold $M$.
-Such manifolds carry many, rich $\gdois$ structures.
-We shall treat the two $+$ and $-$ cases simultaneously, with unnecessary notation - for example in referring the 3-form $\phi$.
-This is defined as follows assuming the notation of previous sections.
+The manifolds $X_\pm=\Lambda_\pm^2T^*M=P_\pm\times_{\SO(3)}\R^3$, where the representation is the canonical one, are natural vector bundles associated to a given oriented Riemannian 4-manifold $M$.
+Such manifolds carry many rich $\gdois$ structures.
+We shall treat the $\pm$ cases simultaneously, occasionally forgetting the subscript notation.
+This shall be the case of the 3-form $\phi$, over $X_\pm$, which is defined as follows assuming much of the notation from previous sections.